Dynamics of Quantum Chiral Solitons: Experimental signatures

 \subsection{Magnon-soliton hybridization and inelastic neutron scattering}

-We begin by presenting the main results of this section, which will be examined in detail below.
-Fig.~\ref{Fig:Skw} shows the DSSF, as defined in \eqref{Eq:DSSF_FT}, obtained from TEDB calculations for a chain with $L = 84$ sites under magnetic fields $H = 0.11$, $0.2$, $0.5$, and $1.0$.
-As anticipated in previous sections, the results display pronounced deviations from the naive LSWT predictions.
-The spectrum reveals several rich and distinctive features, which we now analyze and relate to the effective theory of quantum solitons developed earlier.
+We begin by summarizing the main results of this section.
+Figure~\ref{Fig:Skw} displays the DSSF, defined in ~\eqref{Eq:DSSF_FT}, obtained from TEBD calculations for a chain of $L=84$ sites at magnetic fields $H = 0.11$, $0.2$, $0.5$, and $1.0$.
+As anticipated in the previous sections, the numerical spectra exhibit pronounced deviations from the predictions of linear spin-wave theory (LSWT).
+The resulting excitation spectrum reveals several distinctive features that we now analyze and relate to the effective theory of quantum solitons developed earlier.

-To gain a deeper understanding of the features that emerge in the DSSF, it is useful to slightly shift our perspective.
-In the previous sections, we introduced the notion of quantum solitons semi-classically, i.e., as natural extensions of classical soliton solutions.
-A more quantum-mechanical viewpoint is to regard these solitons as linear combinations of single-magnon and multi-magnon bound states.
-The finite chirality is encoded in the coefficients of the linear combination.
+INS probes excitations with $\Delta S^x = \pm 1,0$.
+In the present system, the Dzyaloshinskii-Moriya (DM) interaction breaks the U(1) symmetry of $\hat{H}_S$; thus, $[\hat{H}_S,\hat{M}^x]\neq0$, and the magnetization along the field direction is no longer conserved.
+Consequently, eigenstates of $\hat{H}_S$ generally involve superpositions of sectors with different magnon numbers.
+Two notable exceptions are the fully polarized ground state $\ket{0}$ above the saturation field and the zero-momentum single-magnon state $\hat{S}^z_{k=0}\ket{0}$, which remain exact eigenstates with magnetizations $L/2$ and $L/2-1$, respectively (see Appendix~\ref{Appe:analitical_states}).

-Inelastic neutron scattering (INS) probes excitations with $\Delta S^x = \pm 1, 0$.
-The lack of U(1) symmetry in $\hat{H}_S$ arises from the DM term, that mixes different particle-number (magnetization) sectors.
-In other words, the magnetization along the field direction is not a good quantum number for general eigenstates.
-The fully polarized ground state $\ket{0}$ above the saturation field and the zero momentum single magnon state $\hat{S}^z_{k=0}\ket{0}$ are exceptions to this rule [see Appendix~\ref{Appe:analitical_states}] because they are exact eigenstates with magnetizations $L/2$ and $L/2 -1$, respectively.
+At sufficiently large magnetic fields the U(1) symmetry is approximately restored, since the energy separation between different magnon-number sectors greatly exceeds the matrix elements of the DM interaction.
+In this regime the excitations probed by INS essentially correspond to single magnons throughout the Brillouin zone (see Fig.~\ref{Fig:dssf_vs_lwst}).
+As the magnetic field is reduced, however, the situation changes qualitatively.